LinkEase Licence Options

-The default Demonstration / Evaluation LinkEase licence lets you 'see' the first 50 records in the first 10 columns of the first 5 tables.
-A 1-seat, sole-user, read-only LinkEase licence only costs £UK180 ($US290), enables full access to all your tables, and should allow you to carry out your extended evaluation.
+The default Demonstration / Evaluation LinkEase licence lets you 'see' all the columns in the first 50 records of all tables.
+A 1-seat, sole-user, read-only LinkEase licence only costs ŁUK180 ($US290), enables full access to all your tables, and should allow you to carry out your extended evaluation.

 Will a sole-user, read-only licence be sufficient enough to allow me to convert a DataEase database into Access, or will I need a multi-user licence?